RubyLearning/blog/content/post/2015/05/27/Ruby/core_ruby_batch_61.md

 ## Some Highlights

-### RubyLearning’s IRC Channel
+### RubyLearningï¿½s IRC Channel

-Some of the mentors and students hang out at RubyLearning’s IRC (irc.freenode.net) channel (\#rubylearning.org) for both technical and non-technical discussions.
+Some of the mentors and students hang out at RubyLearning's IRC (irc.freenode.net) channel (\#rubylearning.org) for both technical and non-technical discussions.
 Everyone benefits with the active discussions on Ruby with the mentors.